Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprintArtifact.md

 Name               : PolicyAssignmentStorageTag
 ```

-Create a new template artifact through an artifact JSON file.
+Create a new artifact through an artifact JSON file.

 ### Example 2
 ```powershell